Sarah Fischer (weightlifter): Career

-At the 2017 Youth World Weightlifting Championships held in Bangkok, Thailand, she won the silver medal in the women's +75 kg event.
+At the 2017 Youth World Weightlifting Championships held in Bangkok, Thailand, Fischer won the silver medal in the women's +75 kg event.
 In that same year, at the 2017 European Junior & U23 Weightlifting Championships held in Durrës, Albania, she won the silver medal in the women's junior 90 kg event.

-In 2018, she won the bronze medal in the women's 90 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2018, Fischer won the bronze medal in the women's 90 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.

-In 2019, at the European Weightlifting Championships held in Batumi, Georgia, she won the bronze medal in the women's 87 kg event.
+In 2019, at the European Weightlifting Championships held in Batumi, Georgia, Fischer won the bronze medal in the women's 87 kg event.
 In that same year, she also won the silver medal in the women's junior 87 kg event at the 2019 European Junior & U23 Weightlifting Championships in Bucharest, Romania.

 In 2020, she won the bronze medal in the women's 87 kg event at the Roma 2020 World Cup in Rome, Italy.
 In 2021, she competed in her event at the European Weightlifting Championships held in Moscow, Russia.

-She represented Austria at the 2020 Summer Olympics in Tokyo, Japan.
+Fischer represented Austria at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 10th place in the women's +87 kg event.
 At the 2021 European Junior & U23 Weightlifting Championships in Rovaniemi, Finland, she won the silver medal in her event.

-She won the bronze medal in her event at the 2022 European Weightlifting Championships held in Tirana, Albania.
+Fischer won the bronze medal in her event at the 2022 European Weightlifting Championships held in Tirana, Albania.
 She won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.

+In 2023, she competed in the women's +87 kg event at the European Weightlifting Championships held in Yerevan, Armenia.
+She won the bronze medal in the Clean & Jerk.
+She also competed at the 2024 European Weightlifting Championships held in Sofia, Bulgaria.